rr34/time-v3/awim/README.md

 The AWIM project aims to jump-start this process.

+## Artifae is the "Directional Altitude"
+Artifae is the Arabic word for altitude (using Roman letters).
+There should be a distinct word to specify the **directional altitude** as opposed to the **distance above** altitude or elevation.
+Having a separate word is especially helpful in a situation like the AstroWideImageMapper project where there is already a tag for the "distance above" altitude.
+The two would be confused without specifying which is which.
+I decided to use an Arabic word because azimuth is an Arabic word and azimuth and artifae are related concepts.

+## ArtAz
+Together, azimuth and artifae are AzArt.
+Astropy and most astronomers use the term "AltAz" to mean azimuth and artifae together.
+I prefer to put azimuth first because it's usually the first way we think of orienting ourselves.

 ## TODO
 - **Batch generate AWIM-tagged images:** I have been using the software and recording required information to determine Az,Alt in a spreadsheet then manually transferring the spreadsheet data image-by-image using the GUI.
 The menu item "Batch generate AWIM files" would be the primary option I would use and does not require a GUI at all.
 "Batch generate AWIM files" would work best by requiring the user to collecting the following files in a single directory:
 	1. Spreadsheet of standard data recorded during a photoshoot.
 See example in test files.
 Spreadsheet includes a unique identifier for each photo to be processed (modern cameras already name their files sequentially therefore with a convenient unique ID).
 This standardized spreadsheet would effectively replace the GUI.